 How have SIBs' regulatory ratios and balance sheets evolved?

 How have SIBs' lending and credit allocation evolved?

 How have SIBs' risks and profitability evolved?

 How has the complexity of SIBs evolved?
-How has the domestic market structure in SIBs' jurisdictions evolved?

 A large body of literature studies changes in the activities and risk of banks following the global financial crisis.
 Some of these studies are particularly relevant for the evaluation.
 Violon et al. (2017) use a panel of 97 large international banks from 22 countries to investigate the impact of G-SIB designation on G-SIBs' activity and balance sheet structure.
 They find that asset growth decreased and the leverage ratio increased for the largest, most systemically important banks, relative to a control group, while there are no indications of a general change in asset and liability structure or of a relative reduction in lending.
-BCBS (2019) looks at the evolution of the G-SIB scores over the period 2013-17.
+BCBS (2019a) looks at the evolution of the G-SIB scores over the period 2013-17.
 Although the results vary across regions, G-SIBs have generally reduced their scores over the period assessed, changing their balance sheets in ways that are consistent with the aims of the G-SIB framework.
-Similarly, Goel et al. (2019) benchmark G-SIBs' adjustments are consistent with the incentives set by the post-crisis regulatory framework.
+Similarly, Goel et al. (2019) benchmark G-SIBs' balance sheet adjustments against those of other major banks and conclude that G-SIBs' adjustments are consistent with the incentives set by the post-crisis regulatory framework.
 They also find that G-SIBs' resilience has improved in recent years, on the back of higher capital ratios.
+Goel et al. (2021), in turn, apply textual analysis to identify when G-SIBs started adjusting to G-SIB capital surcharges.
+Their analysis implies that less profitable G-SIBs reduced their G-SIB scores in response to the regulatory reform relative to comparable banks that were not affected by the regulatory change.
+The more profitable G-SIBs, by contrast, continued to raise their scores in the same way as other banks.